Feyerabend/vm/parse/README.md

 ### sample: sequence of digits

-In a slightly different fashion of Python coding, we have a custom parser for a sequence of many numbers, but stop when there are no more numbers: 'many(digit_parser())'.
+In a slightly different fashion of Python coding, we have a custom parser for a sequence of many digits, but stop when there are no more digits: 'many(digit_parser())'.
+Then probably a number was parsed.

 ```python
 class Parser: